 Demetria Ennis-Cole, Associate Professor; Ph.D., Kansas State University.
 Computer education instruction and administration; systems development; neural networks; the Internet; human development.

-Greg Jones Associate Professor; Ph.D., University of Texas at Austin.
+Greg Jones, Associate Professor; Ph.D., University of Texas at Austin.
 Emerging technologies.

-Lin Lin, Assistant Professor; Ed.D., Columbia University.
+Lin Lin, Associate Professor; Ed.D., Columbia University.
 Intersections of new media and technologies, information science, cognition, psychology and education; online teaching and learning; teacher professional development; youth development through new media and technologies; instructional and multimedia designs.

 Cathleen Norris, Regents Professor; Ph.D., University of North Texas.
 Computer-based education; human factors; teacher productivity.

 Ji Hoon Song, Assistant Professor; Ph.D., Pennsylvania State University.
 Learning organization; human knowledge creation; blended knowledge management system; organizational behavior-oriented performance; theory building research; measurement theory.